markjwarner/jekyll-now/about.md

 ### More Information

 In addition to my research interests, I am generally interested in technology as well as social psychology, running, travel, and archery.
 Prior to starting my PhD research, I worked for 5 years in Abu Dhabi (UAE) as a digital policing foreign advisor to the Ministry of Interior (MOI).
-I helped develop an advanced laboratory for acquiring and analysing data from mobile phones and other embedded systems, in complex cases.
+I helped develop an advanced laboratory for acquiring and analysing data from mobile phones and other embedded systems.
 I have travelled to many places in the world, and will travel to many more.

 I love cats.